iamprogrammerlk/theme_brown_crown/readme.md

 <br><br>

-# Brown Crown - _Theme for Chromium-based Web Browsers_
+# Brown Crown (Theme by I am Programmer)

+_Theme for Chromium-based Web Browsers_

 Rule your tabs with Brown Crown, a theme that blends earthy tones and royal elegance.
 Its deep brown shades create a sense of stability and warmth, perfect for a cozy yet professional browsing experience.
 Designed for Google Chrome and other Chromium-based web browsers, it’s your crown for digital comfort and class.

+Transform your browsing experience today with this beautiful theme, where minimalism meets elegance.
+With this beautifully designed theme, you can enjoy a more pleasant and productive digital journey.

+📢 Feel free to leave feedback 📢

 > [!TIP]
 >